thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Typescript:** a statically typed superset of JavaScript that adds type safety, tooling, and modern features
 * **Javascript XML (JSX):** a JavaScript syntax extension used in React to interface components with HTML-like code inside JavaScript
 * **Typescript XML (TSX):** Combines Typscript with JSX to build components HTML-like code inside JavaScript
+* **Razor:** markup syntax and templating engine in ASP.NET used to build dynamic web pages with embedded C# code
 * **Jekyll:** a Ruby-based static site generation framework that converts Markdown and templatess into optimized websites
 * **ReactJS:** a JavaScript library developed by Meta for building fast component-based user interfaces
 * **NextJS:** a React-based full-stack web framework for building fast web applications with server-side rendering and static site generation